AltBlock/ebiketoken.altblock.io/README.md

 - angular-cli

 Install
-- Clone Repos
+- Clone this repo
-- npm install
+- npm install (this will install app dependencies)
-- Run Ethereum testnet
+- Run Ethereum testnet (Ethereum local blockchain testnet)
-- Compile and migrate Token and Contract Artifact to testnet
+- Compile and migrate Token and Contract Artifact to testnet using truffle cli command
-- ng serve
+- ng serve to compile and serve an angular App

 Now browse http://localhost:4200/